-The Superintendent is directed to centralize the purchasing activities of the District within the guidelines and requirements of the State Board of Education.
-All purchases shall be made through the Purchasing Department of the District except to the extent expressly noted hereinafter.
+The Superintendent is directed to centralize the purchasing activities of the District within the guidelines and requirements of State Board of Education.
+All purchases shall be made through the purchasing department of the Board except to the extent expressly noted hereinafter.

-The Superintendent shall publish a purchasing manual defining guidelines and procedures for conducting the function of purchasing in accordance with the policy stated herein and consistent with the State Board of Education rule.
+The Superintendent shall publish a purchasing manual defining guidelines and procedures for conducting the function of purchasing in accordance with the policy stated herein and consistent with State Board of Education rule.